-At once you’ll find in TST both the best 5-star hotels in Hong Kong and the most extreme (and sometimes downright scary!) budget digs.
+At once you’ll find in TST both the swankiest 5-star Hong Kong hotels and the city’s most extreme (and sometimes downright scary!) budget digs.
 And, of course, there’s quite a bit in between.

-A wide accommodations inventory and quick access to many of the top attractions and restaurants provide just two of many reasons to give Tsim Sha Tsui a first look when settling on your choice for where to stay in Hong Kong.
+A wide accommodations inventory and quick access to many of the top attractions and restaurants provide just two of many reasons to give this neighbourhood a first look when settling on your choice for where to stay in Hong Kong.

 If there’s any area in Hong Kong that’s overwhelming for finding accommodations it’s Tsim Sha Tsui.
 The neighbourhood isn’t large, but its central location means that it’s become one of the city’s most popular hubs for travellers.
 The massive selection of guesthouses and hotels reflects TST’s popularity.

 One word of caution.
-The area is known as the budget accommodations capital of HK, driven partially by one place: Chungking Mansions.
-No doubt you’ll find cheap rooms in this ridiculous sprawl of a complex.
+The area is known as the budget accommodations capital of Hong Kong, driven partially by one place: Chungking Mansions.
+No doubt you’ll find a cheap place to stay in this ridiculous sprawl of a complex.
 But from personal experience, I’d advise you to stay away if possible.

-Don’t skimp too much on your accommodations in Hong Kong unless spending a night with cockroaches as your bedpals excites you.
-Instead, choose among one of these best hotels in Tsim Sha Tsui:
+Don’t skimp too much on your accommodations in Hong Kong unless spending a night with cockroaches as your bed pals excites you.
+Instead, choose among one of these top picks…

 - HK Peace Guest House: A budget hotel with small but clean and cozy rooms.
 Located near the Tsim Sha Tsui MTR and just 10 minutes from Star Ferry and Avenue of the Stars by foot.
 Warning: the building where the guesthouse is located (Mirador Mansion) might not be suitable for all tastes.

 - Shamrock Hotel: A delightful three-star hotel that lies just outside the Jordan MTR Station.
-Besides all the shopping at your fingertips, staying here puts you within minutes of Temple Street Night Market and the Australia Dairy Company, one of HK’s most famous breakfast joints.
+Besides all the shopping at your fingertips, staying here puts you within minutes of the street food of Temple Street Night Market and the Australia Dairy Company, one of HK’s most famous breakfast joints.

 - Hotel ICON: An über-stylish luxury hotel that furnishes incredible harbour and city views.
 Spend the evening relaxing with drinks over the Hong Kong skyline by the rooftop pool to see what all the fuss is about.